toddsundsted/ktistec/README.md

 ### Blocking

 Ktistec gives you control over what you see.
-Blocking authors removes them and their posts from your timeline.
+Blocking authors removes them and their posts from your timeline, and obscures their handle and display name.
 Blocking posts removes individual posts.
+The user interface makes it clear when content is unavailable because it has been deleted or blocked.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/42fwx6.png" width=460>